 Mangroves are a special habitat type occupying the intersection between aquatic and terrestrial environments in tropical and subtropical areas.
-Mangrove habitat performs a crucial function in the provision of multiple ecological and economic goods and services and is considered the second most effective marine habitat after coral reefs (Al-Mur, 2021).
-Besides the protection of the shoreline, they provide suitable habitats for the other associated marine species (Manson et al., 2005).
-Ecologically, mangrove habitats is the highest productive ecosystem (Jennerjahn & Ittekkot, 2002; Donato et al., 2011; Adame et al., 2017).
-They protect the ocean from acidity and heat stress (Camp et al., 2016).
-Also, they help in carbon sequestration, balancing the carbon cycle and reducing global warming (Almahasheer et al., 2017; Adame et al., 2018).
-Globally, about 210 million people depend on mangrove-associated fisheries and mangrove-associated tourism (Hutchison et al., 2014; Spalding & Parrett, 2019).
+Mangrove habitat performs a crucial function in the provision of multiple ecological and economic goods and services and is considered the second most effective marine habitat after coral reefs (Al-Mur 2021).
+Besides the protection of the shoreline, they provide suitable habitats for the other associated marine species (Manson et al. 2005).
+Ecologically, mangrove habitats is the highest productive ecosystem (Hegazy 1998, Jennerjahn and Ittekkot 2002, Donato et al. 2011; Adame et al. 2017).
+They protect the ocean from acidity and heat stress (Camp et al. 2016).
+Also, they help in carbon sequestration, balancing the carbon cycle and reducing global warming (Almahasheer et al. 2017, Adame et al. 2018).
+Globally, about 210 million people depend on mangrove-associated fisheries and mangroveassociated tourism (Hutchison et al. 2014, Spalding and Parrett, 2019).

-In Egypt, the area covered by mangrove forests is estimated at 525km2, and two mangrove plant species are found; Rhizophora mucronata Lam.
+In Egypt, the area covered by mangrove forests is estimated at 525 km2, and two mangrove plant species are found; Rhizophora mucronata Lam.
 (Rhizophoraceae) (red mangrove) and Avicennia marina (Forssk.) vierh.
 (Avicenniaceae) (black mangrove).
-These species inhabit the Red Sea's coastline where R. mucronata inhabits the most southern section of the Red Sea; while A. marina is distributed along the coast from south to north reaching the Gulf of Aqaba at Nabq protected area (the only mangrove species inhabit the northern coast of the Red Sea) representing the farthest northerly latitude at which natural mangrove forests are recorded in the Indo-Pacific and East African regions (Hegazy & Amer, 2002; Hegazy & Lovett-Doust, 2016).
+These species inhabit the Red Sea's coastline where R. mucronata inhabits the most southern section of the Red Sea; while A. marina is distributed along the coast from south to north reaching the Gulf of Aqaba at Nabq protected area (the only mangrove species inhabit the northern coast of the Red Sea) representing the farthest northerly latitude at which natural mangrove forests are recorded in the Indo-Pacific and East African regions (Hegazy and Amer 2002, Mashaly et al. 2016, Hegazy and Lovett-Doust 2016).